 Why the Sea of Cortez

-Van der Kolk writes about what actually calms a nervous system that has learned to be afraid: rhythm, breath, movement, and environmental cues of safety.
+van der Kolk writes about what actually calms a nervous system that has learned to be afraid: rhythm, breath, movement, and environmental cues of safety.

 The waves arrive and recede with a regularity that teaches something below language.
 The body learns, through repetition, that things have beginnings and endings.
 That which rises also falls.
 That the next moment will come, and the one after that.